-We have audited the accompanying statement of plan net assets of the City of Los Angeles Fire and Police Pension System (the System) as of June 30, 1997, and the related statement of changes in plan net assets for the year then ended.
+We have audited the accompanying statement of plan net assets of the City of Los Angeles Fire and Police Pension System (the System) as of June 30, 1998 and 1997, and the related statements of changes in plan net assets for the years then ended.
 These financial statements are the responsibility of the System's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with generally accepted auditing standards.
+We conducted our audits in accordance with generally accepted auditing standards and Governmental Auditing Standards issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, information regarding the System's plan net assets as of June 30, 1997, and changes therein for the year then ended in conformity with generally accepted accounting principles.
+In our opinion, such general purpose financial statements present fairly, in all material respects, information regarding the System's plan net assets as of June 30, 1998 and 1997, and changes therein for the years then ended in conformity with generally accepted accounting principles.